-The Paran lands have never been posted.
+The Paran lands have never been posted against hunting.
 Hunting pressure there is generally quite light, and to date we have not been advised of any significant conflicts between hunters and persons walking on the trails.
+No trapping is allowed.

 All persons walking in Vermont woods, from October through December, should wear bright clothing and be careful to control their dogs.